These questions are those most frequently asked by newcomer's

 Section 7 of the Education act 1996 stipulates that all young people of compulsory educational age must receive a full The term 'full time' has never been defined in law.
 Some LAs try to suggest that home educators should follow the same hours as schools.
 However, when providing education to sick children hours tuition a week and call this full time provision.

-In fact the term 'full time' has been interpreted so much in terms of hours as meaning that parents must ensure that the child receives a full education sufficient to be deemed suitable suitable to satisfy the rest of section 7 of the Education act.
-Therefore, in many respects the term 'full time' is not really very helpful either to LAs assessment of home educational law to provide.
-Suffice to say that so long as the parents are providing be sufficient to fulfil their obligations under the law.
-In any event most home educators, particularly those
+In fact the term 'full time' has been interpreted not so much in terms of hours as meaning that parents must ensure that the child receives a full education sufficient to be deemed suitable to satisfy the rest of section 7 of the Education act.
+Therefore, in many respects the term 'full time' is not really very helpful either to LAs assessment of home educational in law to provide.
+Suffice to say that so long as the parents are be deemed to be sufficient to fulfil their obligations under the In any event most home educators, particularly those